-Marker 141⁄2
+Below: Nov.
+2019 Marker 141⁄2

+Updated: November 8, 2019

-Note: Behind Elaine the ground slopes into the valley which was hit by a tornado in 2008.
-The "valley plantings" are down and to her left, along the trail just beyond the right edge of this picture.
-Valley, North of Trail Two trees (A & C) were found in May 2016.
+Note: Behind Elaine (photo right above) the ground slopes into the valley which was hit by a tornado in 2008.
+The "valley plantings" are down and to her left, just beyond the right edge of this picture.

+Valley, North of Trail

+Two trees (A & C) were found in May 2016.
 During the survey of November 2016, three trees (A, B & C) were found in the cluster of seeds planted north of the trail.
 All three trees had grown further by May 2017, as shown in photos groups that follow.
 The fourth tree (D) was found during the summer of 2017 among trees and ferns; it may have been overlooked previously.

-Above: Planting area for 5 seedlings in 2013 Below: Same location in November 2017; the red line connects the pole at the center of the five plantings, green stakes to left of pole indicate seedlings
+The fifth seed has not sprouted.
+Above: Planting area for 5 seedlings in 2013 Below: Same location in November 2017; the plantings in both photos, four green stakes indicate seedling locations

-Left: Michael Dowd with larger of two trees (A), May 2016 Right: Same tree in November 2016
+Upper left: Michael Dowd with larger of two trees (A), May 2016 Upper right: Same tree in November 2016